szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 the types of things we see, and I sometimes use a trick that my team at Yahoo used, which is to dirty up the data a bit on purpose.
 Maybe drop some rows, mangle a couple of dates, just to give them some things to work with.

-This part also shouldn't take more than an hour or two at most.
+This part shouldn't take more than an hour.

 • **Summary statistics**